A Film by Xavier Rousset

 If psychedelics can heal, why wait until we’re broken?

-A global documentary to uncover how psilocybin can be used proactively to improve wellness and human connection — not just for treating illness.
+A global documentary to uncover how psilocybin can be used proactively to improve wellness and human connection — not just to treat illness.

 The Change We’re Creating